dfinity/motoko/design/StableMemory.md

 # The IC's Stable Memory API

-The IC provides a very small set of operations for operation on stable memory:
+The IC provides a very small set of functions for operating on stable memory:

 ```
 ic0.stable_size : () -> (page_count : i32);                                 // *